gregorosaurus/Spectacles/README.md

 ComputerVision:ModelVersion | This is the model version of the model that Spectacles will use when calling the Computer Vision service.
 This can be left blank, and the model version will be set to ```latest```.
 At the time of writing, the other available option is: ```2021-09-30-preview```.
 ConnectionStrings:StorageAccount | This is the storage account used by Spectacles to temporarily upload blobs to for the Computer Vision service to read from.

-> **Important** - It is recommended to use authentication for this service and prevent unauthorized access to the application.
-Without any authentication, anyone can submit and use the Computer Vision service you've deployed, potentially causing increased Azure costs.

 ## Usage